raphaelalmeidamartins/trybers-and-dragons/README.md

 <details>
   <summary markdown="span"><strong>:us: English</strong></summary><br />

-TypeScriot, OOP (Object-Oriented Programming) and SOLID project developed by [Raphael Martins](https://www.linkedin.com/in/raphaelameidamartins/) at the end of Unit 27 ([Back-end Development Module](https://github.com/raphaelalmeidamartins/trybe_exercicios/tree/main/3_Desenvolvimento-Back-end)) of Trybe's Web Development course.
+TypeScript, OOP (Object-Oriented Programming) and SOLID project developed by [Raphael Martins](https://www.linkedin.com/in/raphaelameidamartins/) at the end of Unit 27 ([Back-end Development Module](https://github.com/raphaelalmeidamartins/trybe_exercicios/tree/main/3_Desenvolvimento-Back-end)) of Trybe's Web Development course.
 I was approved with 100% of the mandatory and optional requirements met.

 We had to create classes, interfaces and types for a _Dungeons and Dragons-style_ RPG game using OOP and SOLID principles
 <br />